This page displays last 20 Severe Weather Alerts issued by the National Weather Service

 Severe Thunderstorm Warning

-The National Weather Service in Raleigh has issued a
+The National Weather Service in Springfield has issued a

 * Severe Thunderstorm Warning for...